ucam-cl-dtg/android-vulnerabilities/input/index.md

 <div class="row" markdown="1">
 <div class="row">
  <div class="three columns">
-  <a href="https://play.google.com/store/apps/details?id=uk.ac.cam.deviceanalyzer" style="max-width:300px; margin:auto;">{% insert_svg('images/da-logo', 'Device Analyzer logo','100%','auto', link=True)%}</a>
+  {% insert_svg('images/da-logo', 'Device Analyzer logo','100%','auto', link=True)%}
  </div>
  <div class="nine columns">
- <h2>Help us, install <a href="https://play.google.com/store/apps/details?id=uk.ac.cam.deviceanalyzer">Device Analyzer</a></h2>
+ <h2><a href="https://deviceanalyzer.cl.cam.ac.uk/">Device Analyzer</a></h2>
- <p>We are only able to produce these scores due to the contributions made to <a href="https://deviceanalyzer.cl.cam.ac.uk/">Device Analyzer</a> by members of the public.
+ <p>We have only been able to produce these scores due to the contributions made to <a href="https://deviceanalyzer.cl.cam.ac.uk/">Device Analyzer</a> by members of the public.
-If you have an Android device you can install the <a href="https://play.google.com/store/apps/details?id=uk.ac.cam.deviceanalyzer">Device Analyzer app</a> and provide researchers with additional data on which devices are secure.
-Device Analyzer follows <a href="http://deviceanalyzer.cl.cam.ac.uk/collected.htm">best practices in privacy preservation</a>.</p>
+ The Device Analyzer app is no longer available, but information about the project is still available from the link above.</p>
  <p>If you have information about a vulnerability not listed on this site then you can <a href="submit">submit it</a>.</p>
  <p>If you have MDM data and want to know which devices used by your organisation are vulnerable then we can help: <a href="#contact">contact us</a>.</p>
  </div>